On the analysis and approximation of some models of fluids over weighted spaces on convex polyhedra: The Smagorinski model of turbulence

 \subsection{Analysis}

-Let us, in the framework that we have developed so far, study a generalization of this problem, and in addition, provide an error estimate for finite element approximations.
-The specialization to the Smagorinski model \eqref{eq:Smagorinski} will be immediate.
-The problem at hand is: given $q \in (1,\infty)$, a weight $\omega \in A_q$, a forcing $\bef$, and $g=0$, find $(\bu,\pe)$ that solves \eqref{eq:nlStokes} where the stress tensor is given by
+Let us, in the framework that we have developed so far, study a generalization of this problem and, in addition, provide an error estimate for finite element approximations.
+The specialization to the Smagorinski model \eqref{eq:Smagorinski} will be immediate. \EO{We will be interested in the following problem}: given $q \in (1,\infty)$, a weight $\omega \in A_q$, a forcing $\bef$, and $g=0$, find $(\bu,\pe)$ that solves \eqref{eq:nlStokes}, where the stress tensor is given by

-We now proceed with the analysis of this problem.
-To do so, we first introduce some notation.
-For $q \in (1,\infty)$ and $\omega \in A_q$ we set
+We now proceed with \EO{an analysis to} this problem.
+To accomplish this task, we first introduce some notation.
+For $q \in (1,\infty)$ and $\omega \in A_q$, we set

 Slight modifications of the arguments in \cite{MR3488119,MR3837915} will give existence of solutions.